 1. Public cloud

 Public clouds are owned and maintained by third-party providers of cloud services that offer their resources like servers, databases, and storage over the Internet.
 Microsoft Azure and Salesforce are examples of public clouds.
 By means of a public cloud, all the infrastructure is managed by the third-party cloud provider.
 We just use these services and control our accounts using a web browser provided by them.

 A private cloud suggests that cloud computing resources are being used entirely by a single entity, either a business or an organization.
 Physically, a private cloud is usually located on the company site.
 Optionally, a few companies get their private cloud hosted by third-party service providers.
 The network used in a private cloud is a private network that is responsible for its services and infrastructure.

 A hybrid cloud uses elements from both the public cloud and private cloud and combines them, binding them with technology that permits their data and applications to be shared.
 By consenting data and applications to travel between public and private clouds, a hybrid cloud provides more flexibility, in turn helping in optimizing the existing infrastructure.

 Cloud Computing Services

 Infrastructure as a service (IaaS) falls under the simplest kind of cloud computing service.
-In IaaS, we rent the IT infrastructure that we need, like servers, databases, storage, etc. from the cloud provider.
+In IaaS, we rent the IT infrastructure that we need, like servers, databases, storage, etc., from the cloud provider.
 We proceed with this service on a pay-as-you-go basis.
-It provides on-demand service and contains a method to deliver everything from OS to servers by means of IP-based connectivity.
-Users need not purchase any infrastructure, but instead just acquire these resources on demand.
-A few examples of IaaS comprise of Microsoft Azure and IBM Cloud.
+It provides an on-demand service and contains a method to deliver everything from OS to servers by means of IP-based connectivity.
+Users need not purchase any infrastructure but instead just acquire these resources on demand.
+A few examples of IaaS comprise Microsoft Azure and IBM Cloud.